Countries where my research has been presented, as of 19/10/2025, and a tribute to "The World Turned Upside Down"

 with Thomas Drechsel, Michael McLeay and Silvana Tenreyro

 Is the inflation targeting framework suitable for an environment with commodity price swings?
 Are there circumstances in which a fixed exchange rate could be beneficial?
 We study these perennial questions from the perspective of economies that have different exposures to commodity trade.
 We develop a flexible but tractable model for an economy that imports and/or exports commodities; moreover, in line with empirical evidence, we allow international borrowing conditions to vary endogenously with the commodity cycle, which gives rise to additional costs and benefits of active exchange rate management.
-By varying the economy's commodity exposure along these dimensions, we analyze the implied volatility of inflation and activity under different policy rules and derive the optimal monetary policy.
-We find that the desirability of different policy configurations critically depends on the economy's specific commodity exposure.
+By varying the economy’s commodity exposure along these dimensions, we analyze the implied volatility of inflation and activity under different policy rules, and derive the optimal policy.
+We find that the desirability of different policy configurations critically depends on the economy’s specific commodity exposure.
 Nonetheless, some form of inflation targeting tends to perform well in a relatively wide range of macroeconomic environments.
+Active exchange rate management is particularly costly in response to fundamentals-driven movements, with countervailing benefits when volatility is driven by financial factors.

 Timeline